Using the Python SDK through Visual Studio Code

 - Under Rel, click Install.

-Once installed, you see something like this:
+Once installed, you will see something like this:

 Verifying the Python Installation

-Next, you need to verify that your Python installation is visible from within VSCode.
+Next, you need to verify that your Python installation is visible from within VS Code.

 Open a new terminal window by selecting Terminal > New Terminal.